-In modern manufacturing, accuracy and efficiency are key indicators of technological progress.
+In modern manufacturing, accuracy, and efficiency are key indicators of technological progress.
 As technology rapidly develops, traditional machining methods can no longer meet the increasing complexity of production needs.
 CNC milling, a part of CNC technology, has gained widespread acceptance for its unique advantages and versatility.

 CNC milling is used across various industries, from aerospace to consumer goods production, playing a significant role in manufacturing innovation.
 In this article, we’ll cover the basics of CNC milling, focusing on key technical details and its importance in modern manufacturing.